 (gingival tissue), connective tissue, and bone.

-tooth, caries (cavities) are much more common in people than in cats.
-The
+the tooth, caries (cavities) are much more common in people than in dogs.

-lower occurrence of true bacterial caries in cats seems to be due to the
+The lower occurrence of caries in dogs seems to be due to the cone shape

-cone shape of the teeth and the higher pH (lower acidity) of cat saliva as
+of the teeth and the higher pH (lower acidity) of dogís saliva as